mjanuario/evolvedPaper/paper/paper.md

 | `SimulateTree()`       | Macroevolution                                    | Simulates a phylogenetic tree following a birth-death model                                         | High           | `birthdeath_phylogenies` |
 \normalsize

 **Table 2.** Different datasets and their suggested applications.
 The inquiry level follows the terminology and definitions of @BanchiBell:2008.
-Legend: occs. = Occurrences; Ver. = Version of the package (wheather the stable version hosted in CRAN, or the development version hosted in github); Devel. = Development.
+Legend: occs. = Occurrences; Ver. = Version of the package (stable = hosted in CRAN, Devel. = development version hosted in github).

 \tiny
 | Dataset name       | Short description                                    | Suggested inquiry level  | Possible topic in inquiry                                  | Name of vignette with example activity | Reference                      |   Ver.      |
 |--------------------|------------------------------------------------------|--------------------------|------------------------------------------------------------|----------------------------------------|--------------------------------|-------------|